 Paleontology:

-This section of the museum showcases rocks that shape today's landscape, with a particular emphasis on Oligocene limestone (dating back to -30 million years).
-These limestones contain remnants of animals (for example, the Bachitherium from the Tertiary) and meticulously fossilized plants, leading to their classification as geological nature reserves.
+This museum section showcases rocks that shape the current landscape, with a particular emphasis on Oligocene limestone (dating back to -30 million years).
+These layers contain remains of animals (for example, the Bachitherium from the Tertiary) and meticulously fossilized plants, leading to their classification as a geological nature reserve.

 Prehistory:

-The exhibition dedicated to prehistory illustrates the life of flint knappers in the Largue Valley.
-About 120,000 years ago, at the foot of Vachères, ancient inhabitants exploited rich flint deposits essential for creating tools and hunting and defensive weapons.
-During the Final Neolithic period, the extraction and shaping of flint reached remarkable technical sophistication.
+The exhibition dedicated to prehistory illustrates the life of flint knappers in the Largue valley.
+About 120,000 years ago, at the foot of Vachères, ancient inhabitants exploited rich flint deposits essential for tool and hunting weapon creation and defense.
+During the final Neolithic period, the extraction and shaping of flint reached remarkable technical sophistication.